Republican Tax Scam 2017

 • •

-Dec 2019: After 2 Years, Trump Tax Cuts have Failed to Deliver on Republican's Promises
+Dec 2019: After 2 Years, Trump Tax Change has Failed to Deliver on Republican's Promises

 It's 2020 and now we see that the Bill was riddled with so many LOOP HOLES that big Corporations have been able to lobby to shift hundreds of billions of dollars to overseas tax havens, ensuring that huge sums of corporate profits remain out of reach ! https://www.nytimes.com/2019/12/30/business/trump-tax-cuts-beat-gilti.html